Production of twisted particles in heavy-ion collisions: Discussion

-In summary, we have rigorously proven that photons emitted at noncentral HIC due to electromagnetic interactions are highly twisted.
+In summary, we have investigated the possible production of twisted particles due to the inherent high vorticity and strong magnetic fields in HIC.
+We have rigorously proven that photons emitted at noncentral HIC due to electromagnetic interactions are highly twisted.
 We have also unambiguously shown that charged particles are produced in this case in nonspreading multiwave states and have significant OAMs.
 We expect that an emission of other particles in twisted states is rather ubiquitous.
 It should be noted that twisted particles manifest themselves in specific effects.